 Toll 528 - The Martin Andersen Beachline Expressway

 The Martin Andersen Beachline Expressway (formerly known as the Bee Line) is a 40-mile east-west tolled, limited-access transportation corridor serving Central Florida and the Space Coast.
-The road is owned and operated by Florida’s Turnpike Enterprise, the Orlando-Orange County Expressway Authority (OOCEA), and the Florida Department of Transportation (FDOT).
+The road is owned and operated by Florida’s Turnpike Enterprise and the Central Florida Expressway Authority (CFX).

-Florida’s Turnpike Enterprise operates the western-most eight miles as the Beachline Expressway West, OOCEA operates from milepost eight to milepost 31, and FDOT District 5 operates the eastern nine miles, although the Turnpike collects tolls on that section.
+Florida’s Turnpike Enterprise operates the western-most eight miles as the Beachline Expressway West and the eastern 22 miles as the Beachline East Expressway, whileCFX operates from milepost eight to milepost 31.

 The Beachline West begins at Interstate 4 near the International Drive resort area.
 As a result, traffic is primarily tourists traveling around the various hotels, tourist attractions and restaurants, as well as Orlando International Airport.